 By: Whova Team | Last Updated: April 20, 2025

-This guide puts eight platforms head-to-head, each evaluated on blind peer review support, key features, customer service, and pricing, so you can find the right fit for your event, your discipline, and your workflow.
+This guide puts eight platforms head-to-head, each evaluated on blind peer review support, key event management features, customer service, and pricing, so you can find the right fit for your event, your discipline, and your workflow.

 Comparison Table